gramedia-digital-nusantara/midtranspay/readme.md

 A Python client library for communicating with the [Veritrans Payment Gateway](http://veritrans.co.id/).

-Please do note, this software is in very early stages of development.
-It's support for all the features provided by the Veritrans API is quite minimal.

 Also, absolutely EVERYTHING in the API is subject to change in early release versions (at least until 1.0), so make sure you have a good test suite before upgrading versions!